Browse, query, and migrate MongoDB — natively on your Mac.

 Keyboard Shortcuts

 Global shortcuts for every common operation.
-Navigate collections, run queries, and switch tabs without the mouse.
+Navigate, query, and switch tabs without the mouse.

 Export & Import

 Export to JSON or CSV with progress tracking.
-Import with automatic schema detection and validation.
+Import with automatic schema detection.

 Change Streams

-Monitor inserts, updates, and deletes in real time.
-A live feed of database events for debugging webhooks and triggers.
+Monitor inserts, updates, and deletes in real time — a live feed for debugging webhooks and triggers.

 Server Statistics

-Connection counts, memory usage, operation counters, and performance metrics in a dedicated dashboard.
+Connection counts, memory usage, operation counters, and performance metrics in one dashboard.

 Database Management